Dansbo/tictactoe/README.md

 Each of the scenarios should 'catch' when the play has achieved any one of them regardless if other tiles are occupied or not.

-After a lot o rewriting I have finally ended up with a working version.
+After a lot of rewriting I have finally ended up with a working version.
 My next goal is to write some form of computer opponent.